-- In a food processor, add in the butter, AP flour, sifted matcha powder, baking powder and sugar.
+- In a food processor, add in the butter, all-purpose flour, sifted matcha powder, baking powder and sugar.

 - Pulse intermittently until the mixture becomes sandy or mealy, like coarse bread crumbs.

 - Gradually add in the heavy cream while pulsing a few times, just until the dough starts to form.
 Don't over mix the dough or it will become tough.

 - Dump the mixture onto your work surface or a large piece of parchment paper and gently shape into a square, about ½ inch thick.

 - Remove from the freezer and brush the tops of the scones with 1 tablespoon reserved heavy cream.
 Add a few flaked almonds and sprinkle the tops with a pinch of sugar.

 - Remove from oven and cool completely before drizzling with bergamot glaze (recipe below).

 - Combine all ingredients into a small bowl and mix until there are no lumps.

 - Drizzle the tops of the scones with the glaze and let it harden before serving.